ckeditor/ckeditor5/docs/updating/nim-migration/dll-builds.md

 2. Add `<link>` tags to include the editor's CSS files and the `<script type="importmap">` tag to map the package names to the build URLs.

-	2.1 If you use the open-source editor only:
+	2.1 If you only use the open-source editor:

 	```html
 	<link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />